nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <ins>Overview</ins>

-The `Storage` class has been implemented to manage reading and writing financial data (both expenses and incomes) and budget data to and from storage files within the Finance Buddy application.
+The `Storage` class has been implemented to manage reading and writing financial data (both expenses and incomes) and budget data to and from storage files within the FinanceBuddy application.
 This class creates necessary directories and files if they do not exist, parses data into `Expense` and `Income` objects, and stores and retrieves budget information to maintain data consistency across application sessions.